 The triangular wedge looks almost like a wedge of cheese.

-Another great thing about the pregnancy wedge is that it doesn’t take up too much space, which means that your partner is still going to be able to sleep in the same bed with you comfortably.
+Another great thing about the pregnancy wedge is that it doesn’t take up too much space, which means that your partner will still be able to sleep in the same bed with you comfortably.
 The wedge is also the smallest type of pregnancy pillow available on the market.

 Because it’s small in size, you’re still going to need a separate pillow for your head while you’re sleeping.
 The advantage of this smaller size is that the wedge is also great for traveling while you’re pregnant.

 Perhaps the only downside to the pregnancy wedge is that it is inconsistent in its design.
 The steepness of the slope can vary greatly from pillow to pillow.
 Each brand is going to be quite different.
-Because of this, women are going to prefer various brands, and it takes longer to find the one that is just right for you.
+Thus, women are going to prefer various brands, and it takes longer to find the one that is just right for them.

 - Inexpensive pregnancy pillow

-- Only supports a small section of your body
+- It only supports a small section of your body.

 How To Sleep With A Wedge Pillow